lm3nitro/Projects/IDS and IPS/Snort/Snort Install and Configuration.md

 [Install]
 WantedBy=multi-user.target
 ```

+## PulledPork

 The following is also optional and not needed.
-PulledPork is an opensource perl script that can automatically updates Snort rules.
-This can be done wtih the following commands:
+PulledPork is an opensource perl script that can automates the process od downloading, processing, and organizing Snort rules.
+It also ensures that Snort stays up-to-date with the latest threat intelligence.

 ```
 git clone https://github.com/shirkdog/pulledpork3.git
 cd ~/snort/pulledpork3